Call for Papers: OGEL Special Issue on a "Review of the Energy Sector in Ghana"

 - Power sector reforms.

 Papers outside of these topics but associated with the broad subject of the call will also be considered.
-Papers should be submitted to the editor directly with the subject line 'OGEL Ghana'.
+Papers should be submitted to firstname.lastname@example.org directly with the subject line 'OGEL Ghana'.

 The minimum word count of articles should be 5000 words (excluding footnotes, endnotes, appendices, tables, summary etc.).
 Articles should include summaries (150-200 words).
 The layout of the articles should conform to OGEL's submission guidelines available at: www.ogel.org/contribute.asp (more information available upon request).